| |

 Finally, you will be introduced to the more advanced subjects of forward

+and inverse kinematics, MAX Bones, and Character Studio.
 Once youve created some simple animations in MAX, youll want

 to know how to use MAX to create a specific movement.
 To do this, you